 Step 1: Find an appraiser

-Finding an independent third-party appraiser might require some research, but you have a few options for getting started:
+For an independent appraisal, finding the right valuation provider might require some research, but you have a few options for getting started:

 - Consult your business accountant for advice.